KaneCheshire/ShowTime/README.md

 ### Cocoapods

-- Step 1: Simply add `pod 'ShowTime'` to your podfile and run `pod update` in Terminal.
+- Step 1: Simply add `pod 'ShowTime', '2.0'` to your podfile and run `pod update` in Terminal.
 - Step 2: Somewhere (like your `AppDelegate`), set `ShowTime.enabled = .always` or `ShowTime.enabled = .debugOnly`

 That's all you need to do.